matthewhand/fiji-resort-analysis-2023/README.md

 9. **Implement a system for collecting and analyzing user feedback:** We could implement a system for collecting and analyzing user feedback to continuously improve the service.

 10. **Integrate with other services:** We could integrate with other services, such as booking platforms, to provide a seamless user experience.

+- [ ] Follow the provided steps and register the task on the README.md TODO list in the GitHub repo